git-amd/learn-ocaml/README.md

 ## About this Learn-OCaml branch

 This is a Learn-OCaml branch that implements an experimental new feature: **supporting FLAT concepts on Learn-OCaml**.
-This is done in two ways: **(1)** supporting text-based FLAT exercises inside Learn-OCaml; **(2)** connecting to a domain-specific external tool supporting interactive graphics.
+This is done in two ways: **(1)** supporting text-based FLAT exercises inside Learn-OCaml; **(2)** supporting the connection to a domain-specific external graphical tool.